RyanChristian4427/tempest_depr/packages/api/README.md

 This is the server for what will eventually become Tempest, a web-based email client.

 This server is written in [Rocket](https://rocket.rs), a simple, fast, and type-safe web framework for Rust.
-The database used is [PostgreSQL](https://www.postgresql.org/), the world's most advanced open source relational database,, with [Diesel](http://diesel.rs), a safe, extensible ORM and query builder for Rust, acting as the bridge between Rocket and the database.
+The database used is [PostgreSQL](https://www.postgresql.org/), the world's most advanced open source relational database, with [Diesel](http://diesel.rs), a safe, extensible ORM and query builder for Rust, acting as the bridge between Rocket and the database.
 Diesel also provides all migration management for this project.

 This Rocket Server will be updated in conjunction with the Vue Client.